orlandocaraballo/sei/outlines/36-heroku-sinatra/morning-exercise.md

 ## Challenge

 3. Create a `function` named `joinByDivisible` in javascript that accepts two arguments.
-The first argument is of type `Array` named array.
+The first argument is of type `Array` named `array`.
 The second argument is of type `Number` named `divisor`.
 This `function` should return a string with all numbers that are divisible by `divisor` separated by a space.

 ```js
 const array = [-57, 33, 2, -102];